jonas-thn/gaussian-splatting-renderer/README.md

 Finally, the **LOD Paging** method divides the tree into chunks that get dynamically loaded only when needed.
-The initial loading time is extremely fast, but the performance is highly unstable and very network-dependent.
+The initial loading time is extremely fast, but the performance is highly unstable and very network dependent.
 Furthermore, this approach creates over 10 different files for the 4 million splat model that all have to live in the project directory, which makes it much harder to manage.

-Since this was just an exploratory step and not the actual main focus of the project, I will not do a deeper performance analysis or test on low-end devices.
-These results will simply be used as a baseline comparison for the final custom renderer, which I will explain in the following chapters.
+Since this was just an exploratory step and not the actual main focus of the project, I decided against a deeper performance analysis or testing on low end devices.
+These results will simply be used as a baseline comparison for the final custom renderer, which is explained in the following chapters.

 # Custom Rust/WASM Splat Renderer